Permafrost/Tundra/README.md

       attempted for each pattern until the first successful parse, or until all patterns have been tried in which case an unparseable datetime exception will be thrown.
+    * `$timezone.input` is an optional [java.util.TimeZone] ID, or a
+      `(+|-)HH:mm` time zone offset, or an XML duration string representing a time zone offset, or a raw millisecond time zone offset, or `Z` for UTC, or `local` for the default localhost time zone identifying the time zone the input `$datetime` will be parsed with.
+If specified, this time zone will override any zone specified in the `$datetime` string itself.
   * Outputs:
     * `$datetime.object` is a [java.util.Date] object representing the same
       instant in time as the given `$datetime` string.